 How will you pay if my application is successful?

-We will pay your award with your Housing Benefit; however, a discretionary housing payment is not a payment of Housing Benefit.
+We will pay your award with your Housing Benefit but remember discretionary housing payment is not a payment of Housing Benefit.

 What should I do if I disagree with your decision?